-6. Dissertation Research Project and Topic Approval: Each student should have developed a dissertation research project with his or her research advisor in year 2-year 3.
+- Dissertation Research Project and Topic Approval: Each student should have developed a dissertation research project with his or her research advisor during year 2 or 3.
 The proposed dissertation project must be approved by your dissertation research committee.
 The committee must meet to consider approval of your proposed dissertation project by March 31 of the third year.
 Prior to your project approval meeting, please obtain the ‘Report of Approved Dissertation Project’ form from departmental Student Services Manager.
 You will present to the committee members a written prospectus of the dissertation research problem and methodology, at least one week in advance of the committee meeting.
 The prospectus should be two pages or less and describe hypotheses, specific aims and a brief overview of research design, including which parts of the project have been completed.
 You will then present (orally) at the meeting, the dissertation research proposal to the committee and any experimental data.
 The committee determines the soundness of the problem and its feasibility.
 If a topic requires additional experimentation to determine feasibility, then topic approval may be deferred to subsequent meetings within the year.
 When your topic is approved, the Graduate School will be notified in writing that the dissertation project has been approved and that you are advised to proceed.
 You must meet at least once every year with your dissertation committee to review your progress on your dissertation research project.
 A form that records each meeting should be signed and returned to the department office.
 This meeting is typically held in conjunction with the annual Student Seminar.

 D. During the Fourth and Fifth Years